Tour Info

 Duration: 3 Hours

-Tour Includes: Professional tour guide and enough food for lunch!
+Tour Includes: Licensed tour guide (she’s a theater director and comedienne) and enough food for lunch!
 Drinks not included.

-Meeting location: Chess tables at Washington Square Park
+Meeting location: Under the Arch in Washington Square Park

 Come explore one of the most vibrant and historic neighborhoods in New York City.
 This tour will take you on a journey through the streets of Greenwich Village, where you’ll explore the culture, history, and food of this iconic neighborhood.